pragyaai/ndna/_llm/FAQ.md

 Such diagnostics turn latent bias and conceptual recombination into measurable geometric signals {% cite yang2024model %} {% cite perez2022discovering %}.

-## What does thermodynamic asymmetry reveal about cultural dominance versus true fusion in the latent geometry of ÆTHER neural offspring?
+✶ **What does thermodynamic asymmetry reveal about cultural dominance versus true fusion in the latent geometry of ÆTHER neural offspring?**

-Thermodynamic asymmetry in **ÆTHER**'s latent geometry distinguishes between dominance (where one parent's cultural genome overpowers) and fusion (where both contribute meaningfully).
+➠ Thermodynamic asymmetry in **ÆTHER**'s latent geometry distinguishes between dominance (where one parent's cultural genome overpowers) and fusion (where both contribute meaningfully).
 We compute:

 $$
 \Delta \mathcal{L}^{(\text{ÆTHER},A)} = \sum_\ell \| h_\ell^{(\text{ÆTHER})} - h_\ell^{(A)} \|_2,